alexewerlof/jty/README.md

   - `ReferenceError` when a property is missing from an object
   - `RangeError` when a value is outside the expected range
   - `SyntaxError` when there is a syntax error (usually comes handy when parsing a string, using regular expressions or validating JSON)
+  - You can also extend the relevant error class to create your own error: `class MyDomainSpecificError extends SyntaxError { /* ... */ }`
   - [See more Error types on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error)

 ---